Merkle Audit Ledgers for AI Governance

 More importantly, you do not need to recompute the entire tree to verify a change.
 You can follow the path from a leaf to the root, recomputing hashes along the way.
 If the path leads to the known root hash, the leaf is verified.
 If the path leads to a different hash, the leaf was modified.

-Ledger Entry N {
+Ledger Node {

 timestamp: 2026-04-03T10:15:30Z,

-sovereignty_ir_hash: 0x7f3d2a1c...,
+blueprint_hash: 0x7f3d2a1c...,

 policy_evaluation: "PASS",